 Rubbish and recycling

 We have a weekly rubbish and fortnightly recycling collection service for around 9,500 households and businesses in the district.
-Properties that are rated for refuse receive 52 rubbish bags per year.
-Further rubbish bags can be purchased from Council offices or local supermarkets.
+Council labelled rubbish bags can be purchased from Council offices or local supermarkets.

 Council also operate three transfer stations located at Matamata, Morrinsville and Waihou, where rubbish and recycling can be dropped off (from which we arrange for disposal to landfill).